WFRT/verif/README.rst

 .. image:: https://coveralls.io/repos/WFRT/verif/badge.svg?branch=master&service=github
   :target: https://coveralls.io/github/WFRT/verif?branch=master

-``verif`` is a command-line tool that lets you verify the quality of weather forecasts for point locations.
+Verif is a command-line tool that lets you verify the quality of weather forecasts for point locations.
 It can also compare forecasts from different forecasting systems (that have different models, post-processing methods, etc).

 The program reads files with observations and forecasts in a specific format (see "Input files" below).
 The input files contain information about dates, forecast lead times, and locations such that statistics can be aggregated across different dimensions.
-To ensure a fair comparison among files, ``verif`` will discard data points where one or more forecast systems have missing forecasts.
+To ensure a fair comparison among files, Verif will discard data points where one or more forecast systems have missing forecasts.
-Since ``verif`` is a command-line tool, it can be used in scripts to automatically create verification figures.
+Since Verif is a command-line tool, it can be used in scripts to automatically create verification figures.

-``verif`` version 1.0 has been released (see "Installation Instruction" below).
-We welcome suggestions for improvements. ``verif`` is developed by Thomas Nipen, David Siuta, and Tim Chui.
+Verif version 1.0 has been released (see "Installation Instruction" below).
+We welcome suggestions for improvements.
+Verif is developed by Thomas Nipen, David Siuta, and Tim Chui.

 .. image:: image.jpg
     :alt: Example plots